PhantomInsights/mexican-government-report/README.md

 doc = nlp(corpus)
 ```

-*Note: This script takes a few minutes to complete, you will aslo need a few gigabytes of RAM to properly run it, feel free to skip it and use the csv files in the data folder.*
+*Note: This script takes a few minutes to complete, you will also need a few gigabytes of RAM to properly run it, feel free to skip it and use the csv files in the data folder.*

 Once everything is loaded we will just save the results into csv files.